Polio and Children in Need Charity

 How to Apply

 PACINC does not have a public application process.
-Grants are made at the discretion of the trustees to organizations they have identified or with whom they have developed relationships.
+Grants are made at the discretion of the trustees to organisations they have identified or with whom they have developed relationships.

-The charity's approach is to proactively identify and support organizations aligned with their mission rather than accepting open applications from the public.
+The charity's approach is to proactively identify and support organisations aligned with their mission rather than accepting open applications from the public.

 Decision Timeline